BlueFlo0d/cl-liballegro/index.md

 ## cl-liballegro
-cl-liballegro provides bindings to Allegro5 which already provides fantastic documentation: https://liballeg.org/a5docs/trunk/
+cl-liballegro provides bindings to Allegro5 which already provides [fantastic documentation](https://liballeg.org/a5docs/trunk/)

 The documentation that will be provided here is therefore meant for idioms, usages, and general use of these bindings that are more specific to Common Lisp